MyFi Studio

 Aimee Rubensteen

 I'm CEO of MyFi Studio.
-I'm a curator, artist, and editor focusing on multi-sensory art and archival media including spices, dirt, sound, scent, performance, video games, and the blockchain.
-My curatorial work has been featured in NPR, WLRN, Miami Herald, Vice, i-D, NBC WFLA, Miami New Times, Sun Sentinel, and Hyperallergic.
+I'm a curator, artist, and editor focusing on multi-sensory art and archival media.
+I curate and commission multimedia exhibitions in museums, galleries, publications, video games, and online.
+My work has been featured in NPR, WLRN, Miami Herald, i-D, NBC WFLA, Miami New Times, and Hyperallergic.

 Dr. Josh Eisenberg